 More Kidnapping Drama

-As the skittish James DiMaggio (Scott Patterson) shoots his gun in to the air he takes a shot from a sniper to his gut whilst Hannah Anderson (Jessica Amlee) watched in horror as the FBI swooped in.
+As the skittish James DiMaggio (Scott Patterson - Love at the Christmas Table) shoots his gun in to the air he takes a shot from a sniper to his gut whilst Hannah Anderson (Jessica Amlee - Last Chance Cafe) watches in horror as the FBI swooped in.
 Hannah had been kidnapped by family friend James who when she comes to in hospital learns had killed her brother and mother.
-Back home with her father Brett (Brian McNamara) they not only find themselves contending with the press camped out the front of their home but speculation that Hannah and James were close prior to the kidnapping and in fact it wasn't a kidnapping but Hannah had run away with her "Uncle Jim".
+Back home with her father Brett (Brian McNamara - A Diva's Christmas Carol) they not only find themselves contending with the press camped out the front of their home but speculation that Hannah and James were close prior to the kidnapping and in fact it wasn't a kidnapping but Hannah had run away with her "Uncle Jim".

 What this all boils down to is that "Kidnapped: The Hannah Anderson Story" ends up a solid but nothing special dramatisation of a true story.
 But for me it too often comes across simply as going through the motions, trying to entertain rather than delivering depth.